tldr-pages/tldr/pages/common/join.md

 `join -a {{1}} {{file1}} {{file2}}`

-- Join '-' and file, the '-' from stdin:
+- Join a file from stdin:

 `cat {{path/to/file1}} | join - {{path/to/file2}}`